 The Developmental Model, created by Drs.
-Ellyn Bader and Pete Pearson in the 1980s, is a unique approach to understanding and resolving marital conflicts.
-Central to this model is the concept of differentiation, which was first introduced by family therapist Dr. Murray Bowen in the 1950s.
+Ellyn Bader and Pete Pearson, in the 1980s, is a unique approach to understanding and resolving marital conflicts.
+Central to this model is the concept of differentiation, which family therapist Dr. Murray Bowen first introduced in the 1950s.
 Differentiation refers to an individual’s ability to maintain a sense of self while remaining connected to their partner, even during emotionally charged situations.
 This article explores the Developmental Model’s perspective on marital fights and how it differs from other approaches, such as Dr. John Gottman’s model and Emotionally-Focused Therapy (EFT).

 How the Developmental Model Processes Fights